akhilkedia/AllTrans/README.md

 ### A game app is not being translated

 - Due to technical limitations, "AllTrans" will not work with many games.
 Nothing can be done about this.

+### The app "Telegram" is not being translated

+- In "Apps to Translate", click on "Telegram", click "OverRide Global Settings", set "Translate From Langauge" and "Translate To Language", and **Enable "Aggresive Mode"**

 ### If you still have problems like "Force Close" or parts of an app not being translated